opensocdebug/osd-doc/overview/overview.md

-This is just the start that covers the very basic functionality, but more features will be added to the specification over the next months: device traces, module triggering, cross-triggers, on-chip aggregation and filtering, sophisticated interconnects, just to mention a few.
+This is just the start that covers the very basic functionality, but more features will be added to the specification over the next months: tracing to memory instead of host, device traces, module triggering, cross-triggers, on-chip aggregation and filtering, sophisticated interconnects, just to mention a few.

 If you are interested in giving input, reviewing our specifications or joining the Open SoC Debug team, please visit our website: